by

 An attacker can exploit BOLA vulnerability by manipulating objects or user identifiers such as IDs and UUIDs.

-There are two common types of BOLA:
+There are two common types of broken object level authorization:

 1. User ID manipulation: An attacker can swap the attacker's resource ID with the victim's resource ID.
-If the authorisation flow described is broken, the attacker can bypass another user's authorization check and gain access to that user’s resources.
+If the authorization flow described is broken, the attacker can bypass another user's authorization check and gain access to that user’s resources.
 See example below:

 https://www.wallet.com/profile/card_info/?uid=3765